-Their ideas have been further developed and generalized in Lindqvist and Taraldsen (2005) [referred to as LT (2005)] and in the technical report Lindqvist and Taraldsen (2001) where a more detailed measure theoretic approach is employed.
+Engen and Lillegård (1997) considered the general problem of Monte Carlo computation of conditional expectations given a sufficient statistic.
+Their ideas were further developed and generalized in Lindqvist and Taraldsen (2005) [in the following referred to as LT (2005)] and in the technical report Lindqvist and Taraldsen (2001) where a more detailed measure theoretic approach was employed.